silvacms/Products.Silva/Products/Silva/README.txt

 new documents as well as edit existing documents using a web interface.

-Silva stores the content in a structured format (XML), and keeps a strict separation between the way the content is used and the way it is presented.
+Silva stores the content in a structured format, and keeps a strict separation between the way the content is used and the way it is presented.
 This leads to several important advantages:

 * The same content can be used in different media, such as the web, paper, or word processor content.
-Web publication of content is native to Silva as it is based on Zope, but Silva also has export filters to PDF and MS Word, and more can be built when the demand arises.
-Note: these export filters are not included in this release.
-They will be released as separate applications (Docma).
+Web publication of content is native to Silva as it is based on Zope, but Silva also has export filters to various formats.

 * The content is future proofed and not out of date as soon as you want to use a new system or present it in a different way.